-Thali village situated in Thalapilly Taluk of Thrissur is blessed with a number of temples; so also are its surrounding areas.
+Thali village situated in Thalapilly Taluk of Thrissur is blessed with several temples; so also are its surrounding areas.
 It is believed that the great king Cheraman Perumal who ruled this region once upon a time constructed 108 temples here and regularly offered prayers in them.
-Shri Thirumathaliyappan Mahadeva Temple, one of the 108 Sivalayams, is most famous among these.
-Mahasivalingam which is the main idol of the temple is believed to be installed by Khara Maharshi in a trance after the ‘Satheedhahanam’ (some believe that the installation is by Parasuraman).
+Shri Thirumathaliyappan Mahadeva Temple, one of the 108 Sivalayams, is the most famous.
+Mahasivalingam which is the main idol of the temple is believed to have been installed by Khara Maharshi in a trance after the ‘Satheedhahanam’ (some believe that the installation was by Parasuraman).

 Though the Nedumbrayur temple is so much important and is the spiritual shelter of the devotees, it is now more than 82 years since the “Ashtamangalaprasnam” and other religious rites are held here.
 As the “Devaprasnam” and “Naveekaranakalasam” which are usually held every 12 years have ceased, the prime idol of the Sivalingam is now in a very dilapidated condition.
-Insufficient and decreasing income of the Dewaswom is one of the reasons for this neglect.
-Once we are able to regenerate the temple through the reestablishment of the religious rites, it is certain that it will bring forth both spiritual and material welfare for all especially the devout.
-For garnering funds required to meet the heavy expenses in this respect, the temple renovation committee has started vigorous efforts.
+The insufficient and decreasing income of the Dewaswom is one of the reasons for this neglect.
+Once we can regenerate the temple through the reestablishment of the religious rites, it will certainly bring forth both spiritual and material welfare for all especially the devout.
+To garner the funds required to meet the heavy expenses in this respect, the temple renovation committee has started vigorous efforts.

 Thali Mahadeva Temple Timings: